Tim-Bomberna/Tim-Bomberna.github.io/_posts/2023-06-07-metamodelling.md

 'Meta' is a Greek suffex that means to refer to itself.
 For example, a metajoke is a joke about a joke.
 And that makes a metamodel a model of a model.
 Here, we aim to replace the computationally expensive CFD simulation by a much cheaper metamodel.
 The cheap metamodel allows to run many more 'simulations' (or rather, simulations of simulations) in a specific time period.
 This makes them very interesting for the examples of sensitivity analysis and pretreatment planning as given above.

 # How do you construct a metamodel?
 Often, we employ artificial intelligence (AI) techniques to construct such metamodels.
 Generally, an AI algorithm learns a relationship between input and output based on specific input-output pairs.
 Once the relationship is known, the algorithm can be simply used to transform new inputs into new outputs without running the original, computationally heavy simulation.
 Hence, the first thing we need is to generate enough input-output pairs using the original model to be able to construct that relationship.
 What that relationship looks like, depends highly on the technique chosen.
-Popular metamodel techniques are polynomial chaos expansion and Gaussian processes, but many others can be tried.
+Popular metamodel techniques are polynomial chaos expansion and Gaussian processes, but many other alternatives exist.